srmcc/survival_factor_model/docs/quick_start.rst

 	mod = survival_funct_v1.get_best(mod_sel.iloc[0:n_dz, :])
 	mod_cox = survival_funct_v1.get_best(mod_sel.iloc[n_dz:(n_dz + n_cox), :])

 * The previous code will create a pdf and a csv file of the c-indices on the validation sets from the cross validation searches in the *analysis_directory*.
 The *model_selection.csv* file contains models as rows and cross-validation group as columns.
-The first *n_dz* rows are the FA-ECPH-C models.
-The next *n_cox* rows are the ECPH-C-L_1 models.
+The first *n_dz* rows are the FA-EPH-C models.
+The next *n_cox* rows are the EPH-C-L_1 models.
 It will also create folders and files with additional saved output from each model fit and prediction.

 * Outside of the python terminal, make files *specs.csv* with the best latent dimension in the column *dzrange* (e.g. *[2]*) and *specs_cox.csv* with the best sparsity parameter in the column *sparserange* (e.g. *[[True, 1000]]*) and put them here::